 - Increased pulse, usually rapid and weak

-- Overall weakness, dizziness or fainting
+- Dizziness or fainting

-- Muscle cramps
+- Muscle cramps and or weakness

 - Excessive sweating or cold, clammy skin

 - Nausea and vomiting

 What to Do About Heat Exhaustion